This Year's Model: Release and promotion

 Another US tour commenced just three days after the previous tour's end.
 With Bruce Thomas still unavailable, Costello brought back Clover guitarist John Ciambotti, who only had one day of rehearsal.
 Throughout the tour, Costello and the band continued the wild behaviour they had become known for—both on and off stage—and experienced an increase in drug use, lack of sleep and growing exhaustion.
 Songs that would appear on Costello's next album, 1979's Armed Forces, began appearing in the set-lists.
 This Year's Model was issued in the US in May 1978; Columbia substituted "(I Don't Want to Go to) Chelsea" and "Night Rally" with "Radio Radio" on the notion that the lyrics on both tracks were "too English".
 It reached to number 30 on Billboard's Top LPs & Tape chart.
+The Scandinavian release retained the UK track listing and added "Watching the Detectives" as the final track on side one.
+It reached number 10 in Sweden.
+Elsewhere, This Year's Model reached the top 20 in New Zealand (11), the Netherlands (14) and Norway (15), and the top 30 in Canada (21) and Australia (26).

 The tour lasted until June 1978, after which the band again toured Europe.
 "Pump It Up", backed by "Big Tears", was released as the second single in June, which peaked at number 24 in the UK, earning Costello another appearance on BBC's Top of the Pops.
 In July, Costello recorded "Stranger in the House" with country artist George Jones, which appeared on the latter's My Very Special Guests album in 1979, before commencing the recording sessions for Armed Forces.
 "This Year's Girl", backed by "Big Tears", was issued as a US single.
 After appearing on the American LP, "Radio Radio" was released as a stand-alone single in the UK on 24 October 1978, backed by "Tiny Steps".